PrismarineJS/mineflayer/docs/api.md

 #### "scoreboardCreated" (scoreboard)

-Fires when a scorebard is added.
+Fires when a scoreboard is added.

 #### "scoreboardDeleted" (scoreboard)

-Fires when a scorebard is deleted.
+Fires when a scoreboard is deleted.

 #### "scoreboardTitleChanged" (scoreboard)

-Fires when a scorebard's title is updated.
+Fires when a scoreboard's title is updated.

 #### "scoreUpdated" (scoreboard, item)